Adult Opportunities

 Instructor: Kim Shearer, curator of collections and manager of new plant development, The Morton Arboretum

-Continuing education: This class fulfills a plant identification requirement for the Natural Areas Conservation Training (N-ACT) Program.
+Continuing Education: This class fulfills a plant identification requirement for the Natural Areas Conservation Training (N-ACT) Program.
+Learn more about N-ACT.

 Age: 18 and older